ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 * `cd tomoBEAR`

+Next you need to permit execution of `matlab_shell.sh` so MATLAB is able to initialize modules before tomoBEAR executes applications to fulfill its task

+* `chmod u+x matlab_shell.sh`

 Inside of the tomoBEAR folder you will find a configurations folder in which the file `defaults.json` can be found.
 Open the file `defaults.json` and adjust the following variables inside the general section

 * `"pipeline_location": ""` put in the double quotes the location of tomoBEAR